mvac7/SDCC_WYZplayer_Lib/README.md

 ```

-#### 6) Add the index of songs width the name "_WYZ_songs::" at the beginning of the
-source, with the labels of all the songs that we have included:
+#### 6) Add the index of songs width the name "_WYZ_songs::" at the beginning of the source, with the labels of all the songs that we have included:

 Example:
 ```
    _WYZ_songs::  .DW SONG00,SONG01
 ```

 #### 7) Save the file with '.s' extension.

-8) Create a script or execute on the command line, the sentence to compile the
-source that we have created:
+8) Create a script or execute on the command line, the sentence to compile the source that we have created:

 ```
    sdasz80 -o song_name.s
 ```

-This will generate a .rel file that you should include along with WYZplayer.rel
-in the compilation of your project.
+This will generate a .rel file that you should include along with WYZplayer.rel in the compilation of your project.

 ### 7.3 Control music playback

-The first step to make for the player to work is to initialize it.
+The first step is to start the Player using the **WYZInit** function.
-To the **WYZInit** function, the directions of the indices must be passed to the
-instruments, FXs, Tones and the sequences of the songs.
+You will have to provide the addresses of the indexes of the instruments, FXs, the sequences of the songs and the address of the frequency table of the notes.
+These addresses are collected from WYZsongdata.h, which you should include in your sources.

-The Init ruling should always be like this:
+The initialization statement will always be the same:
 ```
-WYZinit((unsigned int) WYZ_songs,
-        (unsigned int) WYZ_instruments,
-        (unsigned int) WYZ_FXs,
-        (unsigned int) WYZ_notes);
+WYZinit((unsigned int) WYZ_songs, (unsigned int) WYZ_instruments, (unsigned int) WYZ_FXs, (unsigned int) WYZ_notes);
 ```

 The next step is to tell the player which song to sound using **WYZloadSong(song number)**

 From here, we will need that in each interruption of VBLANK, **WYZplayAY()** is
-executed to send the sound data to the PSG and **WYZdecode()** so that the
-player can process the steps of the song sequence.
+executed to send the sound data to the PSG and **WYZdecode()** so that the player can process the steps of the song sequence.

-From here, we can stop the song with **WYZpause()** and recover it with
-**WYZresume()** or **WYZloadSong(nSong)** to start from the beginning or to
-change the song.
+From here, we can stop the song with **WYZpause()** and recover it with **WYZresume()** or **WYZloadSong(nSong)** to start from the beginning or to change the song.

-You can also launch sound effects with the **WYZplayFX(FX number)** function at
+You can also launch sound effects with the **WYZplayFX(number)** function at any time.
-any time.

 ### 8 Examples

-In example/test_ROM folder, there is a project included in SDCC to test all the
-features of the WYZplayer and that can help you learn how to use it.
+In example/test_ROM folder, there is a project included in SDCC to test all the features of the WYZplayer and that can help you learn how to use it.

 ![](https://github.com/mvac7/SDCC_WYZplayer/blob/master/examples/test_ROM/TESTWYZ.png?raw=true)

-It uses two songs that I made for the game Nayade Resistance, developed by
-Pentacour for the MSXdev'14 compo.
+It uses two songs that I made for the game Nayade Resistance, developed by Pentacour for the MSXdev'14 compo.

 https://www.msxdev.org/msxdev-archive/msxdev14/